 If you want to find dead-end pages manually, the best place to start is your most trafficked pages.
 Check these pages for links that either lead nowhere or repeat the same content on this page.

 I use Link Whisper, which is an internal linking plugging for WordPress.
-I can see which pages have outbound links, internal links, and outbound, internal inks using the link report.
+Using the link report, I can see which pages have outbound links, internal links, and outbound, internal inks.
 The pages that have none of these are dead-end pages.

 What to Do with Dead-End Pages?

 If you find a page on your site that is unintentionally dead-end, make sure you can link it to somewhere.

 For example, you could create a new page and move the content there or rewrite the content and use internal links throughout your website.
 If the page isn’t worth saving as part of your site, then delete it.